WordPress/openverse-frontend/TESTING_GUIDELINES.md

 ## Running the tests

-Openverse uses [Vue Testing Library](https://testing-library.com/docs/vue-testing-library/intro/) and [Vue Test Utils](https://vue-test-utils.vuejs.org/) for unit testing, and [Playwright](https://playwright.dev) for End-to-End (e2e) testing.
+Openverse uses [Vue Testing Library](https://testing-library.com/docs/vue-testing-library/intro/) for unit testing, and [Playwright](https://playwright.dev) for End-to-End (e2e) testing.

+There are also legacy unit tests written in [Vue Test Utils](https://vue-test-utils.vuejs.org/) but those are slated to be re-written using testing library.

 ### E2e tests